British passport holders travelling to Egypt normally require a visa.

 Evidence of testing for HIV is required if you are applying for a work permit.

-5,000 Egyptian pounds is the maximum amount of local currency you are allowed to bring in or take out of Egypt.
+There’s a limit of 5,000 Egyptian pounds that you are allowed to bring in or take out of Egypt.
 There is no limit to the amount of hard currency that you may bring in, but sums that exceed USD 10,000 should be declared on arrival.
 Certain valuables like electrical equipment, video cameras etc must be declared on arrival.
 Satellite phones and radio communications equipment brought into Egypt without prior clearance from the Ministry of Telecommunications are likely to be confiscated.
 Electrical items noted in passports on entry to Egypt must be produced on exit from the country.
 Failure to do so will result in payment of high rates of customs duty.
 Contact the Egyptian embassy in your country of residence for further information on customs requirements.